Relativistic Cosmological Perturbation Theory and the Evolution of Small-Scale Inhomogeneities: Example: the flat flrw Universe

 where $\delta_p$ is the relative pressure perturbation defined by $\delta_p\equiv p^{\text{gi}}_\een/p_\nul$ and $\delta_T$ is the relative matter temperature perturbation defined by $\delta_T\equiv T^{\text{gi}}_\een/T_\nul$, see (\ref{eq:gi-p}) and (\ref{eq:gi-T}).
 Combining (\ref{coef-nu1}) and (\ref{eq:dn-dn-a-2}) one finds from (\ref{eq:dn-de-dT}) that $\delta_T$ is nearly constant, i.e.,

 to a very good approximation.

-From (\ref{coef-nu1}) and (\ref{eq:dn-de-dT}) it follows that the source term of equation (\ref{dde-dn-de}) is of the same order of magnitude as the term with coefficient $\beta^2$.
+From (\ref{coef-nu1}) and (\ref{eq:dn-de-dT}) one may infer that the source term of equation (\ref{dde-dn-de}) is of the same order of magnitude as the term with coefficient $\beta^2$.
 It follows from (\ref{eq:b3}) that the source term vanishes for barotropic equations of state $p=p(\varepsilon)$.
 As will become clear in Section~\ref{sec:pop-iii-stars}, the source term of equation (\ref{dde-dn-de}) is crucial for the understanding of star formation in the early universe after decoupling.
-That is why the realistic equation of state $p=p(n,\varepsilon)$ has been incorporated from the outset in the perturbation theory (\ref{subeq:final}).
+Therefore, the realistic equation of state $p=p(n,\varepsilon)$ has been incorporated from the outset in the perturbation theory (\ref{subeq:final}), so that pressure perturbations in the perturbed universe can be taken into account.

 Equation (\ref{dde-dn-de}) will now be rewritten in dimensionless quantities.
 The solutions of the background equations (\ref{subeq:einstein-flrw}) are given by

 where the kinetic energy density and pressure have been neglected with respect to the rest-mass energy density.
 The dimensionless time $\tau$ is defined by $\tau\equiv t/t_0$.
 Using that $H\equiv\dot{a}/a$, one gets